WintonCentre/predict-v21-test/README.md

 A test environment for the Predictv2.1 model written in clojurescript.

 The clojurescript model is tested against the R model.
-The key idea is that we generate --n-- (where --n-- can be large) random samples of valid parameters for the R model.
+The key idea is that we generate -n- (where -n- can be large) random samples of valid parameters for the R model.
 We then feed these parameters into both the reference R code, and the reimplementation in clojurescript that runs on the web.
 We then check that the results tables are equal to within the tolerance of floating point representations.